Akylas/TesseractBuild/README.md

 - **tesseract**: the main library for performing OCR
   - **leptonica**: a library for managing image data and image manipulation
     - **libjpeg**, **libpng**, **libtiff**: the libraries for the individual image formats

+We've also configured Leptonica and Tesseract to build with zlib for image compression, which is specified with the `-lz` flag in their *config-make* files.
+Not apparent, but the build process also links against the C++ standard library.
+We need to consider these two dependencies later when we set up the Xcode project to use our build products.
+I cover this in the [Xcode configuration walkthrough](iOCR/README.md).

 There is additional tooling to support the process of building the top-level libs, packages like **autoconf** and **automake** from GNU.